Flag families: United Nations

 The United Nations flag family includes the flag of the United Nations and subsequent flags that borrowed design elements from the flag including the colors, symbols, or both.
 The UN adopted its emblem and flag in 1947.
 The flag came to represent the neutrality and cooperation of the UN, so similar flags are often adopted for regions in states of conflict or instability.
-The first such national flag was the flag of Eritrea from 1952 to 1962, which symbolized peace between the Christians and Muslims in the newly-formed country.
+The first such national flag was the flag of Eritrea from 1952 to 1962, which symbolized peace between the Christians and Muslims in the newly formed country.
 The current Eritrean national flag, adopted in 1993, has less of the UN blue, but still retains the UN olive branches from the first design.
 The flag of Cyprus, adopted 1960, has no UN blue, but has the laurel wreath and a map as the central emblem.
 Most national flags inspired by the UN's were flags of United Nations trust territories, colonies that transitioned to independence with support and administration from the UN.
 These include the flag of the Trust Territory of the Pacific Islands (which later inspired the flags of Micronesia and the Northern Mariana Islands) the flag of the Trust Territory of Somaliland (which is the design of the current flag of Somalia), and the Flag of the United Nations Transitional Authority in Cambodia (which was replaced by the current flag of Cambodia that is not in the UN flag family).

+Southern Cross

+The Southern Cross or Crux, is a constellation visible in the Southern Hemisphere, close to the position of the South Celestial Pole, just as the Pole Star Polaris is currently positioned very close to the North Celestial Pole of the celestial sphere.
+This constellation is visible mostly in the southern hemisphere and it therefore symbolises the southern location of its users.
+It is depicted on flags and coats of arms of various countries and sub-national entities.
+It is most closely associated with nation states and territories of Oceania, primarily, but to a much lesser degree also South America, with it appearing in varying orientations on the flags of a large number of Brazilian municipalities.